 Toll Brothers Apartment Living and Pondmoon Capital Holdings USA Announce Joint Venture to Develop 285-Unit Luxury Rental Community in Frisco, Texas

-FORT WASHINGTON, Pa., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL (TollBrothers.com), the nation's leading builder of luxury homes, through its Toll Brothers Apartment Living rental division, and Pondmoon Capital USA have announced a new joint venture to develop Mirra, a five-story, 285-unit multifamily rental community in Frisco, Texas.
+/EIN News/ -- FORT WASHINGTON, Pa., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE: TOL) (TollBrothers.com), the nation’s leading builder of luxury homes, through its Toll Brothers Apartment Living rental division, and Pondmoon Capital USA have announced a new joint venture to develop Mirra, a five-story, 285-unit multifamily rental community in Frisco, Texas.
 The project, on which construction will commence in February 2023, is being financed through a $49.5 million construction loan facility from Santander Bank N.A.
-The equity and debt were arranged by Toll Brothers' in-house Finance Department.
+The equity and debt were arranged by Toll Brothers’ in-house Finance Department.

 The community will consist of 285 rental apartments as well as a 447-space parking garage.
 The apartment units will feature high-end luxury finishes and a best-in-class amenity package, including a state-of-the-art fitness studio, a resort-style pool, expansive coworking spaces, a clubroom, a social mail lounge, a bike lounge, and an outdoor lounge with gaming and barbecue.